Mdgrant116/Weather-Ball-Unit-Test-Practice/Readme.md

 ## **Using Vector Assets**

 In the assets inspector, click the image you want, and check the box that says preserve vector data.
 Then in the scales section, select single scale.

+## **Decoding JSON**

+JSON stands for JavaScript Object Notation

+The JSON data comes back in the data format, so you’re going to have to parse it into something your app can understand.

+To parse data from the JSON form, you first have to inform the compiler how the data is structured.
+We can do that by creating a struct!
+We have to basically break down the structure of the JSON for the compiler to understand what’s going on.
+Then we can assign it property names and turn it into a swift object.
+Your struct also has to conform to the decodable protocol.

+Create a decodable object.
+The decode method is throwable, which means that if something goes wrong, it can throw and error message.
+So you have to mark it with a try keyword.
+You should also wrap it in a do catch block.
+This means that you can try and run your code, and if it does throw and error, you can catch it.

+When you’re creating the structures for your JSON to be parsed, you can’t just name the properties anything you want.
+They have to be written the same way they are displayed in the JSON you’re decoding.

+To actually use the data, you’re going to have to return something from the data you’re parsing.

 ## **Unit Test Notes**